-Was established by Dr Susie Meyer in 1995, initially as a sole practice.
-She started in a sleepout behind Aspiring Dental Clinic sharing the dental reception staff.
+Our History: From small beginnings, Aspiring Medical Centre was established by Dr Susie Meyer in 1995, initially as a sole practice.
+She started in a sleep-out behind Aspiring Dental Clinic sharing the dental reception staff.
 Her first practice nurse Susie Rich had a small room inside.
 On the first day there were 8 patients.
 For nearly a year Susie was on call 24 hours a day 7 days a week for her patients.

-In 1996 she was joined by Dr Lucy OHagan, who consulted in a refurbished garage alongside the dental rooms.
-Setting up a new practice was a great opportunity to think about what is important and set up a healthy culture within the organization.
+In 1996 she was joined by Dr Lucy O’Hagan, who consulted in a refurbished garage alongside the dental rooms.
+Setting up a new practice was a great opportunity to think about what is important and set up a healthy culture within the organisation.
 Female doctors were a new thing in Wanaka.
 Curious customers asked questions like “does your doctor write prescriptions?”…. “does your doctor stitch people up?”
-Anything can be done by 2 women in a sleepout and a garage, we reassured them!
+Anything can be done by 2 women in a sleep-out and a garage, we reassured them!

 Since 1995 Wanaka has been in a boom and we have had to deal with constant growth, adding new rooms and increasing staffing.